caleb-stewart/WHL-Game-Predictor/README.md

 ## Key Features:
 - **Data Preparation**: Team statistics are updated with the most recent data, and various features like goals, power-play percentage (PP%), shots on goal (SOG), and faceoff win percentage (FOW%) are calculated.
 - **Machine Learning Models**: The project uses four machine learning classification models: Random Forest, Naive Bayes, Logistic Regression, and Support Vector Classifier (SVC).
-- **Model Evaluation**: The models are trained using historical team data, and each model is evaluated based on its accuracy.
-The model with the highest accuracy for each team is then used to predict the outcome of future games.
+- **Ensemble Approach**: Instead of using a single classifier for each team, the model now calculates the predicted probabilities for each team across the multiple classifiers.
+These probabilities are averaged to provide a more comprehensive prediction for the outcome of the game.
-- **Prediction Process**: The model evaluates the home and away teams for an upcoming game and predicts the winner based on which classifier has the highest accuracy for each team.
-The accuracy for each model typically falls in the range of 65%-70%, which is a notable improvement over a 50-50 guess.
+- **Prediction Process**: For each game, the model calculates the predicted probability of both the home and away teams winning based on the ensemble of classifiers.
+The team with the higher average predicted probability is predicted to win.

 ## Methodology:
 ### Feature Extraction: